Elastic Graphs: Reduced and taut maps

 To prove Theorem~\ref{thm:maxflow-mincut}, we first analyze the situation locally in a regular neighborhood of a singular value.
 This reduces to studying maps from a graph with $k$ marked points to a $k$-leg star graph.

 Let $\Star_k$ be the star graph with $k$ legs, with a central vertex $s_*$, marked endpoints $s_1,\dots,s_k$, and edges $[s_i,s_*]$.
-A \emph{$k$-marked} graph is a graph with $k$ marked vertices $\{v_i\}_{i=1}^k$ (in order).
+A \emph{$k$-marked} graph is a graph with $k$ marked vertices $(v_i)_{i=1}^k$ (in order).
 There is a canonical homotopy class of marked maps from a $k$-marked graph to $\Star_k$, taking $v_i$ to $s_i$.
-There is an analogue of Theorem~\ref{thm:maxflow-mincut} in this context.
+We prove an analogue of Theorem~\ref{thm:maxflow-mincut} in this context.

 \begin{proposition} Let $W$ be a $k$-marked weighted graph.
 Then there is a taut map in the canonical homotopy class of maps to $\Star_k$.
-Furthermore, the following conditions are equivalent. \begin{enumerate} \item The map~$f$ is taut. \item The graph~$W$ carries a marked weighted train track $(T,t)$ so that $f \circ t$ is a train-track map and $n_{f \circ t} = n_f$. \item The graph~$W$ carries a marked weighted curve $(C,c)$ so that $f \circ c$ is taut and $n_{f \circ c} = n_f$. \end{enumerate} \end{proposition}
+Furthermore, the following conditions are equivalent. \begin{enumerate} \item The map~$f$ is taut. \item The graph~$W$ carries a marked balanced train track $(T,t)$ so that $f \circ t$ is a train-track map and $n_{f \circ t} = n_f$. \item The graph~$W$ carries a marked weighted multi-curve $(C,c)$ so that $f \circ c$ is taut and $n_{f \circ c} = n_f$. \end{enumerate} \end{proposition}

 \begin{definition} A \emph{cut}~$S$ of a graph~$\Gamma$ is a partition of the vertices of the graph into two disjoint subsets: $\Verts(\Gamma) = S \sqcup \overline{S}$.
 The corresponding \emph{cut-set} $c(S) = c(\overline{S})$ is the set of edges that connect $S$ to~$\overline{S}$.
 If $\Gamma$ has weights~$w$, the \emph{weight} of the cut is $w(S) \coloneqq \sum_{e \in c(S)} w(e)$.